oasis-open/openc2-lycan-java/README.md

 Lycan is an implementation of the OpenC2 OASIS standard for command and control messaging.
 The current implementation is based on the Working Draft 06/Committee Specification Draft  04 documentation.

+<p>This repository contains code developed against an earlier version of the OpenC2 language than that presented by OASIS for public review in October / November 2018 and is NOT CONSISTENT WITH THE VERSION UNDERGOING PUBLIC REVIEW.
+Any implementer of OpenC2 using this code should be aware that it will require updating to align with the current OpenC2 Language Specification.</p>

 ## Requirements

 Java 1.8 or later.